In the guide

 All businesses operating in the UK need to comply with a wide range of legislation that is enforced by local authority Trading Standards services.

 Primary Authority has been developed to assist businesses.
-The scheme allows businesses, trade associations and similar organisations to form a legally recognised partnership with one or more local authorities in order to receive tailored support in relation to one or more specific areas of law.
+The scheme allows individual businesses (direct partnerships), trade associations and similar organisations (co-ordinated partnerships) to form a legally recognised partnership with one or more local authorities in order to receive tailored support in relation to one or more specific areas of law.

 Once a partnership is formed, the local authority is referred to as the Primary Authority.
 The scheme is voluntary and each business may select one or more local authorities to form a partnership with.
 They can apply to partner with any local authority, but the local authority is not obliged to enter into a partnership and some do not participate in the scheme at all.

-All business are eligible for Primary Authority, but it will be particularly beneficial to those businesses that have to comply with a wide range of legislation and/or trade across multiple local authority boundaries.
+All businesses are eligible for Primary Authority, with the exception of those in the tobacco industry (although the vaping industry is eligible).
+Primary Authority will be particularly beneficial to those businesses that have to comply with a wide range of legislation and/or trade across multiple local authority boundaries.

 Benefits of Primary Authority